PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Measuring Beam stop_SANS for 300 frames

-By default, when taking a sans measurement, the :py:meth:`ScanningInstrument.measure` function puts the instrument in event mode.
+By default, when taking a sans measurement, the :py:meth:`ScanningInstrument.measure` function puts the instrument into event mode.
 Similarly, trans measurements are always in transmission mode.
-Setting the dae_fixed property to ``True`` ignores the default mode and maintains whatever mode the instrument is currently in.
+Setting the ``dae_fixed`` property to ``True`` ignores the default mode and maintains whatever mode the instrument is currently in.

 Automated script checking
 =========================